2020 Rostelecom Cup: Ice dance

-Couples competing in ice dance performed their rhythm dances on Friday, 20 November.
-Lasting no more than 2 minutes 50 seconds, the required theme of the rhythm dance this season was music from musicals or operettas, from any of the following rhythms: quickstep, blues, march, polka, foxtrot, swing, Charleston, or waltz.
+Couples competing in ice dance performed their rhythm dances on 20 November.
+Lasting no more than 2 minutes 50 seconds, the required theme of the rhythm dance this season was music from musicals or operettas, utilizing any of the following rhythms: quickstep, blues, march, polka, foxtrot, swing, Charleston, or waltz.
 The required pattern dance element was the Finnstep.
 The rhythm dance had to include the following elements: one section of the Finnstep skated to either the quickstep, Charleston, or swing; one pattern dance type step sequence, one pattern dance in hold or not touching, one short lift, and one set of sequential twizzles.

-Couples performed their free dances on Saturday, 21 November.
-The free dance performance could last no longer than 4 minutes, and had to include the following: three short lifts or one short lift and one combination lift, one dance spin, one set of synchronized twizzles, one step sequence in hold, one step sequence while on one skate and not touching, and three choreographic elements.
+Couples performed their free dances on 21 November.
+The free dance could last no longer than 4 minutes, and had to include the following: three short lifts or one short lift and one combination lift, one dance spin, one set of synchronized twizzles, one step sequence in hold, one step sequence while on one skate and not touching, and three choreographic elements.

 Judging

-For the 2020–2021 season, all of the technical elements in any figure skating performance – such as jumps, spins, and lifts – were assigned a predetermined base point value and were then scored by a panel of nine judges on a scale from -3 to +3 based on their quality of execution.
-The judging panel's Grade of Execution (GOE) was determined by calculating the trimmed mean (that is, an average after deleting the highest and lowest scores), and this GOE was added to the base value to come up with the final score for each element.
-The panel's scores for all elements were added together to generate a total element score.
-At the same time, judges evaluated each performance based on five program components – skating skills, transitions, performance, composition, and interpretation of the music/timing – and assigned a score from .25 to 10 in .25 point increments.
+All of the technical elements in any figure skating performance – such as jumps, spins, and lifts – were assigned a predetermined base point value and then scored by a panel of nine judges on a scale from –3 to +3 based on their quality of execution.
+The judging panel's Grade of Execution (GOE) was determined by calculating the trimmed mean (the average after discarding the highest and lowest scores), and this GOE was added to the base value to come up with the final score for each element.
+The panel's scores for all elements were added together to generate a total elements score.
+At the same time, the judges evaluated each performance based on five program components – skating skills, transitions, performance, composition, and interpretation of the music/timing – and assigned a score from 0.25 to 10 in 0.25-point increments.
 The judging panel's final score for each program component was also determined by calculating the trimmed mean.
 Those scores were then multiplied by the factor shown on the following chart; the results were added together to generate a total program component score.